-Our business strategy is to focus on largest sizes of dry bulk carriers (Capesize and Panamax) with flexibility to adjust our market exposure depending on existing factors such as charter rates, newbuilding costs, vessel resale and scrap values and vessel operating expenses resulting from, among other things, changes in the supply of and demand for dry bulk capacity.
-We may adjust our exposure through time charters, voyage charters, bareboat charters, sale and leasebacks, sales and purchases of vessels, newbuilding contracts and acquisitions.
-Our intention is to create shareholder value through sustainable growth.
+We decide our fixed-paying versus spot market ratio depending on market expectations, charter rates, newbuilding costs, vessels' resale and scrap values, and vessel operating expenses.

+We adjust our market exposure through time charters, voyage charters, bareboat charters, sale and leasebacks, sales and purchases of vessels, and acquisitions.
+Our intention is to create shareholder value through sustainable growth and prudent employment of our fleet.

-Our business strategy includes three main pillars (Simplification, Risk Management and Decarbonization) on which we are focusing our efforts: (1) Simplification relates to the increased focus on our core business and our capabilities as a shipowner in large size dry bulk shipping, (2) Risk Management relates our focus on enhancing transparency and accountability through clearly defined risk parameters and (3) Decarbonization and digitalization means enhanced focus on positioning the Company for a low-carbon future by exploring new technologies and optimization tools.
+Our business strategy includes three main pillars (Simplification, Risk Management, and Decarbonization) on which we are focusing our efforts: (1) Simplification relates to the increased focus on our core business and our capabilities as a shipowner in large-size dry bulk shipping, (2) Risk Management relates to our decision making on fixed-paying income versus spot exposure, as well as on enhancing transparency and accountability through clearly defined risk parameters and (3) Decarbonization and digitalization refers to our focus on positioning the Company for a low-carbon future by exploring new technologies and optimization tools.